t3docs/docker-render-documentation/README.rst

       # Sphinx warnings and errors - should be empty!
       PROJECT/Documentation-GENERATED-temp/_buildinfo/warnings.txt

-      # Sphinx latex files (only if existing and PDF-createn failed)
+      # Sphinx latex files (only if existing and PDF-creation failed)
       PROJECT/Documentation-GENERATED-temp/_buildinfo/latex/

-Enjoy!

 Quickstart on Windows